-Definitions of terms used in Snooker and English Billiards
+Definitions of terms (A-B) used in Snooker and English Billiards

 See:- Cue-Action · Feather · Follow-Through (A)